-Although the application is complete, and the plans of the university are coherent (students' admission, progression and recognition), the limited number of students and potential difficulties in recruiting new students needs to be tackled.
+Although the application is complete, and the plans of the university are coherent (students' admission, progression, and recognition), the potential difficulties in recruiting new students in a competitive higher education environment needs to be tackled.
 To attract the right intake of students, it may be helpful to review the courses taught (as advised in Section 1) with content highly relevant with the current data science for business industry.